 4. Breadth-First, Instead of Depth-First

-When solving problems, always adopt a breadth-first approach instead of a depth-first one.
+The key to smart Amazon on-site interview preparation is to remember that when solving problems, always adopt a breadth-first approach instead of a depth-first one.

 This is primarily because a breadth-first approach will enable you to think in different directions to solve a problem, helping you come up with the most optimal solution more efficiently.